yukunfeng/yukunfeng.github.io/index.md

 <p style="color:black;font-size:21px;font-weight:Semibold">Publications</p>

+- Chenlong Hu, **Yukun Feng**, Hidetaka Kamigaito, Hiroya Takamura and Manabu Okumura,
+<a id="link" class="underline" href="to_add">One-class Text Classification with Multi-Modal Deep Support Vector Data Description,
+</a> *The European Chapter of the Association for Computational Linguistics (EACL 2021).*

 - **Yukun Feng**, Chenlong Hu, Hidetaka Kamigaito, Hiroya Takamura and Manabu Okumura,
 <a id="link" class="underline" href="https://www.aclweb.org/anthology/2020.aacl-main.10.pdf"> A Simple and Effective Usage of Word Clusters for CBOW Model,
 </a> *The Asia-Pacific Chapter of the Association for Computational Linguistics (AACL-IJCNLP 2020)* <a